JustinToribio/ml-pipeline/evaluate_model/Readme.md

 The output in the reports (calculations and plots) will automatically change when the pipeline is run with different inputs (i.e. different data, parameters etc...).

-This task will produce the same report in 3 different formats in the `data_root/reports` directory: a pdf, html file and executed Jupyter Notebook.
+This task will produce the model evaluation report in 3 different formats in the `data_root/reports` directory: a pdf, html file and executed Jupyter Notebook.

 The pdf and html reports are cleaner as they have code cells hidden that aren't necessary for the reader to view.